PiotrDrabik/Game-Hungry-Snake-VanillaJS-/README.md

 - http://papoldesign.pl/snake/

+# Game rules

 - Collect green circles (1 = 10pts), avoid red.
 - Control: Use Numeric keys [1-9] to move the snake in 8 directions.
 You can also use Arrows in 4 directions.
+- Control (touch screen): Tap at the frame to move the snake in 4 directions.

 ![Game Hungry Snake](http://papoldesign.pl/cert/Hungry-snake.jpg)